mulab-mir/music-language-tutorial/book/lm/framework.md

 In the above, we covered the “output text” part of the implementation of language models.
 What about conditioning?

-When the conditions are in text, they can also be represented as sequence of tokens, like we’ve seen for the surrounding context for masked language models or prefixes for autoregressive language models.
+When the conditions are in text, they can be represented as sequence of tokens in the same way as the output text.
 But they don’t have to be text or make up any probability distribution!
 They can be continuous features like Mel spectrograms or learned features.
 Basically, we can be a lot more flexible in how the conditioning information is fed to the language model.